fau-masters-collected-works-cgarbin/cap6618-computer-vision/module8-tensorflow-js/README.md

 It is also possible to train on a server using [Node.js](https://www.tensorflow.org/js/guide/nodejs).
-This method removes the limitations from the browser environment (we are now able to access the file system, for example) and give access to GPUs.
+This method removes the limitations from the browser environment (we are now able to access the file system, for example) and gives access to GPUs.
 The training performance is [equivalent to using Python and R](https://groups.google.com/a/tensorflow.org/forum/#!topic/tfjs/4qIbyhrDZC0).

 However, the actual training loop (model fitting) may be a small part of the